scalar-labs/cassy/README.md

 ### Restore backups to a node

 You can restore a node with `RestoreBackup` with `"restore_type": 2`.
-Note that there should be no data, commitlogs, hints in a node that is being recovered, and Cassandra daemon is stopped.
+Note that there should be no data, commitlogs, hints in a node that is being recovered, and the Cassandra daemon should be stopped.

 ```
 $ grpcurl -plaintext -d '{"snapshot_id": "", "restore_type": 2, "cluster_id": ""}' 192.168.0.254:20051 rpc.CassandraBackup.RestoreBackup